Find advice and answers from our support team fast or get in touch

 The umbrella company is created as a special purpose entity to lessen the compliance burden.
 Instead of working as a contractor to the company yourself and getting stuck in hassles of compliances required to be done by a contractor, one could simply enter into employment contract with an umbrella company and work for the client.
 In this case the umbrella company shall carry out all the administrative activities like running your payroll, paying taxes and dealing with HMRC etc. Also, you could be able to claim work related expenses, holiday pays, workplace pension scheme etc. All you need to do is submit your time sheet and expenses and wait to get paid; the umbrella company will do all the paper work for you.

-From the client’s point of view, it needs not run payroll, provide any employment benefits etc. All these need to carried out by umbrella company only.
+From the client’s point of view, it needs not run payroll, provide any employment benefits etc. All these need to carry out by Umbrella Company only.

 A Personal Service Company is a limited company set up to provide services of a single contractor.
 In other words it is generally an “intermediary” taking the form of a limited company.
 This company is generally owned 100% by the contractor, and he/she is usually the sole director too.